henrypadua/luizalabs-challenge/README.md

  <a href="#computer-sobre">Sobre</a> •
  <a href="#gear-funcionalidades">Funcionalidades</a> •
  <a href="#wrench-tecnologias-utilizadas">Tecnologias</a> •
- <a href="#art-layout">Layout</a> •
- <a href="#movie_camera-preview">Preview</a> •
  <a href="#rocket-executando-o-projeto">Executando</a> •
  <a href="#memo-licença">Licença</a>
 </p>

 ## :computer: Sobre

 O **Marvel Search Heroes** foi um projeto criado utilizando a [api da Marvel](https://developer.marvel.com/).
-Seu principal objetivo é apresentar informações de todos os personagens criados pela empresa.
-Além disso, o usuário pode salvar até 5 personagens nos favoritos.
+Seu principal objetivo é desenvolver uma aplicação de listagem e detalhe de personagens de quadrinhos.

 ## :gear: Funcionalidades